izuna385/Entity-Linking-Recent-Trends/README.md

   * By injecting KB entity information into the mention-span representations through BERT, they improves the quality of the masked LM and its ability to recall facts.

 []()

-* PRETRAINED ENCYCLOPEDIA: WEAKLY SUPERVISED KNOWLEDGE-PRETRAINED LANGUAGE MODEL (ICLR'20) [[paper](https://openreview.net/forum?id=BJlzm64tDH)]

-  * Adding a binary prediction task classifying whether entity is replaced or not, they trained the language model.
-For their purpose of checking whether LM itself contains knowledge, they evaluated model with Zero-Shot Fact Completion using Wikidata triplets.

 ---